 As a standard procedure, a full announced audit of each certified operation will take place once per calendar year.
-In some cases the audit may be semi-announced (the operation is made aware that the audit will take place within a certain period, but will not know the exact date).
 In certain climatic zones the different inspection seasons may be specially defined.

 Additionally, the CB may at any time conduct unannounced spot checks or additional audits.